grandidierite/grandidierite.github.io/_posts/2017-07-03-enum-structure-and-union-in-C-programming.markdown

 }; student1, student2;</code>
 </pre>

-Like a variable of any other data type, structure variable can be initialized as follows
+Like a variable of any other data type, structure variable can be initialized as follows.

 <pre>
 <code data-language="c">struct student